 The Outcome: Today’s Students and Tomorrow’s Leaders

 The iCons Program at UMass Amherst attracts the best-and-brightest students, laying the foundation for creative and entrepreneurial careers by radically altering both what we teach and how we teach. iCons students will make immediate and substantial impacts in whatever organizations they join, and bring these organizations to new levels of competitiveness.
-Most importantly, with the advent of the iCons Program, UMass Amherst is preparing scientists who will help address some of the most urgent issues facing our society today.
+Most importantly, with the advent of the iCons Program, UMass Amherst is preparing leaders who will help address some of the most urgent issues facing our society today.